DCCNext

 • USB from PC (Advised)

-The power source can be set by two jumpers.
+The power source can be set by two jumpers or a switch

 Interested?